microsoft/pxt-ev3/docs/fll.md

 ### Does it work without internet?

-To make sure the editor works without internet, install the [offline app](/offline-app)!
+No, the editor is cached in your browser cache.
+However, you can also download the [offline app](/offline-app) in case you need to install it on a computer.

 ### How do I figure out what a block does?